orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l04States/README.md

 It is important to notice here (even thought it was mentioned in previous lessons) that the *output expression is evaluated after the action firing*.
 The value of ```sum``` in output expression ```Out: [sum]``` is the one which has been already updated by the action.

+The previous example does not clearlly represent the *state meaning* of state variables.
+To explain that we will introduce the actor which selects the input stream according to internal state and send it the the output (recall ```Select``` actor from the previous lesson).

 ```
 package net.sf.orcc.tutorial.l04States;